 Tissue biopsy.
-A small tissue sampleis taken from the tumor, lymph nodes, or other tissue.
-It’s checked with a microscope for cancer cells.
+A small piece of tissue (called a sample) is taken from the tumor, lymph nodes, or other tissue.
+It’s sent to a lab and tested for cancer cells.

 Chest X-ray.
 This shows the heart, lungs, and other parts of the chest.

 MRI scan.
 An MRI uses large magnets, radio waves, and a computer to make detailed pictures of the inside of the body.
-This test is used to check the brain and spinal cord.
+This test might be used to check the brain and spinal cord.
 Or it may be used if the results of an X-ray or CT scan are unclear.

 Bone marrow aspiration or biopsy.
-Bone marrow is found in the center of some bones.
+Bone marrow is the thick liquid in the center of some bones.
 It’s where blood cells are made.
 A small amount of bone marrow fluid may be taken out.
 This is called aspiration.
-Or solid bone marrow tissue may be taken.
+Or solid pieces of bone marrow tissue may be taken.
 This is called a core biopsy.
 Bone marrow is often taken from the back of the hip bone.
-This test may be done to see if cancer cells have reached the bone marrow.
+This test may be done to see if cancer cells have spread to the bone marrow.

 Lumbar puncture (spinal tap).
-A thin needle is placed between the bones in the lower back and into the spinal canal.
+A thin needle is put between the bones in the lower back and into the spinal canal.
 This is the area around the spinal cord.
 This is done to see if there are cancer cells in the brain and spinal cord.
-A small amount of cerebral spinal fluid (CSF) is taken outand sent for testing.
+A small amount of cerebrospinal fluid (CSF) is taken out and sent for testing.
 CSF is the fluid around the brain and spinal cord.

 Part of diagnosing cancer is called staging.
 Staging is the process of seeing if the cancer has spread, and where it has spread.
 Staging also helps to decide on the best treatment.
 There are different ways of staging NHL.
 But most range from stage 1 to stage 4.
 Stage 4 is cancer that has spread to parts of the body that are not part of the lymphatic system.
 Talk with your child's healthcare provider about the stage of your child's cancer and what it means.

-Chemotherapy medicines (chemo).
-These are medicines that kill cancer cells or stop them from growing.
-This is the main treatment for Burkitt lymphoma.
-Often more than one type of chemo is used.
-If cancer cells are found in the CSF, chemo will need to be given in that area too.
+Chemotherapy (chemo).
+These are strong medicines that kill cancer cells or stop them from growing.
+Chemo is the main treatment for Burkitt lymphoma.
+Often more than 1 type of chemo is used.
+If cancer cells are found in the CSF, chemo will need to be given there, too.

 Clinical trials.
-Ask your child's healthcare provider if there are any treatments being tested that may work well for your child.
+Most children with cancer are treated as part of a clinical trial.
+Taking part in a clinical trial means your child gets the best treatment available today, and might also get new treatments that are thought to be even better.
+Before starting treatment, talk to your child's healthcare provider to find out if there are any treatments being tested that may work well for your child.
 Many new treatments are only available in clinical trials.